Tropospheric propagation: Tropospheric ducting

-Tropospheric ducting over water, particularly between California and Hawaii, Brazil and Africa, Australia and New Zealand, Australia and Indonesia, Strait of Florida, and Bahrain and Pakistan, has produced VHF/UHF reception ranging from 1 600 to 4 800 km.
+Tropospheric ducting over water, particularly between California and Hawaii, Brazil and Africa, Australia and New Zealand, Australia and Indonesia, Strait of Florida, and Bahrain and Pakistan, has produced VHF/UHF reception ranging from 1000 to 3,000 miles (1,600 – 4,800 km).
 A US listening post was built in Ethiopia to exploit a common ducting of signals from southern Russia.

-Tropospheric signals exhibit a slow cycle of fading and will occasionally produce signals sufficiently strong for noise-free stereophonic sound, reception of the Radio Data System (RDS), HD Radio streams on FM, noise-free, colour TV pictures, or stable DTV reception, as well stable DAB Radio reception.
-With DVB-T, it can also enable a wide single-frequency network, as long as the two transmitters are within a guard interval and are almost equidistant from the receiver as well as synchronised.
-However, if they are not synchronised and equidistant, they will interfere with each other.
+Tropospheric signals exhibit a slow cycle of fading and will occasionally produce signals sufficiently strong for noise-free stereo, reception of Radio Data System (RDS) data, and solid locks of HD Radio streams on FM, noise-free, color TV pictures, or stable DTV reception, as well stable DAB Radio reception.
+With DVB-T it can also enable a wide SFN, so long as the two transmitters are within a guard interval and are almost equidistant from the receiver as well as synchronised.
+However, if they are not synchronised and are not equidistant they will interfere with each other.

-Virtually all long-distance reception of digital television occurs by tropospheric ducting (due to most TV stations broadcasting in the ultra high frequency band).
+Virtually all long-distance reception of digital television occurs by tropospheric ducting (due to most, but not all, TV stations broadcasting in the UHF band).

 Notable and record distance tropospheric DX receptions

-"DXing is the art and science of listening to distant stations (D=distance X=xmitter or transmitter)."
+"DXing is the art and science of listening to distant stations."
 The ARRL, association for amateur radio maintains the list of North American distance records, which includes tropo results.